Pairshoe/Jenga-AE/README.md

-Please note that reproducing all the original experiments requires strict hardware requirements: at least 1 NVIDIA A100 GPU is necessary.
-For reproducing experiments on scalability, 4 NVIDIA A6000 GPUs are required.
-To accommodate hardware limitations, we have prepared two scripts.
-One for quick reproduction, which plots figures from the raw data of our experiments on NVIDIA A100, and another for in-depth reproduction, which plots based on data generated from an actual run.
+Please note that reproducing all the original experiments requires strict hardware requirements: except for the end-to-end speedup experiment, which was conducted on an A40 GPU, and the scalability experiment, which was conducted on four RTX 4090 GPUs, all other experiments were performed on a single A800 GPU.

 ### 1. Quick Reproduction: Plotting from Raw Data